cockroachdb/docs/v20.2/alter-user.md

 ## Required privileges

- To alter other users, the user must have the [`CREATEROLE`](create-user.html#allow-the-user-to-create-other-users) parameter set.
+ To alter other users, the user must be a member of the `admin` role or have the [`CREATEROLE`](create-user.html#allow-the-user-to-create-other-users) parameter set.

 ## Synopsis